 Emitter follower using the NPN bipolar junction transistor, outputs 0.6V less than the input voltage that we give it.
-The input voltage just needs to provide a very small amount of current, so it will hold it’s voltage really well no matter how much current the load needs.
+The input voltage just needs to provide a very small amount of current.
+The voltage will be held really well no matter how much current the load needs.
 The BJT will provide the power needed for demanding loads.
 Of course the BJT gets it’s power from the power supply, but the BJT is what regulates the power as far as the load is concerned.

 - Subscribe! https://www.youtube.com/electronzap